olegeremenko/simple-crud-server/README.md

    npm run start:prod
    ```

-   This command will build the application using `webpack` to the `build/bundle.js` file and run it.
+   This command will build the application using `webpack` to the `dist/index.js` file and run it.

-3. Multi-node `Cluster` environment:
+3. Multi-node mode with load balancer:

     ```bash
     npm run start:multi
     ```

-    This command will create 1 master process and `N` workers in a cluster, where `N` is the number of logical CPU cores.
+    This command will create master process and number of workers according to host machine cpu cores.

-    Master node will start on `API_PORT` from `.env` file and workers will start on `API_PORT + %worker_index%` port.
+    Master node will start on `SERVER_PORT` from `.env` and workers will start on `SERVER_PORT + worker_id` port.

-    Workers will use the in-memory database, located in master process.

     Master process load balances requests between workers using `Round Robin` algorithm.

-    By default, load balancer will run on `http://localhost:4000/api/users`.

 ## Test the application